Map of Shekinah practice

 Contracting the person into the alienated, distressed ego.

-Inhibiting personal presence, constrained by embarrassment, and not wanting
+Inhibiting personal presence, constrained by embarrassment, and not wanting to embarrass others.

 Seducing the audience, showing off, hiding behind the props.

 Own, express and move out of embarrassment, fear, shame, avoidance, shut-down, competitiveness, copying, showing off, etc.

 Explore the dramatic interface between the contracted ego and the expansive person.

 Explore fully symbolic use of posture, gesture, facial expression, eyes, movement, breathing, sound; and verbal use of metaphor, analogy, myth, story.
 Try things out.
 Explore acting into charismatic dance, sound, gesture, speech.

 Talk to, with or as, what there is in every respect without let or hindrance, or any part, aspect or dimension of it: people, culture, the audience, nature, the solar system, the galaxy, the cosmos, archetypal powers, presences, immediate experience, complementary realities, life indwelling, universal consciousness